anuket-project/anuket-specifications/doc/ref_cert/RC1/chapters/chapter01.md

 satisfied for NFVI+VNF to be considered **Testable**.

-**Dependencies** NFVI+VNF verification will rely upon test harnesses, test tools, and test suites provided by upstream OPNFV projects, including dovetaill, yardstick, and Bottleneck.
+**Dependencies** NFVI+VNF verification will rely upon test harnesses, test tools, and test suites provided by Anuket projects, including dovetaill, yardstick, and Bottleneck.
 These upstream projects will be reviewed semi-annually to verify they are still healthy and active projects.
 Over time, the projects representing the conformance process may change, but test parity